pingrid/nrk-kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 author: Line Moseng and Ingrid Guren
-id: pingrid-introduction-to-kubernetes-cluster
+id: pingrid-nrk-introduction-to-kubernetes-cluster

-<a name="kubernetesongooglecloudplatform"></a>
+<a name="kubernetesonazure"></a>

-#Kubernetes on Azure Kubernetes Service
+#Kubernetes on Azure

 <a name="signup"></a>